yantrashala/prefab/README.md

 To contribute to the prefab source code or documentation, you should fork the prefab GitHub project and clone it to your local machine.

-Finally, you can install the prefab source code with go, build the binaries yourself, and run prefab that way.
+Finally, you can install the prefab source code with Go(programming language), build the binaries yourself, and run prefab that way.
 Building the binaries is an easy task for an experienced go getter.

 ### Install *prefab* as Your Site Generator (Binary Install)
 Use the installation [instructions in the prefab documentation]().